DanWoodrich/INSTINCT/lib/user/README.txt

 Keep in mind that you can control namespace of contrib processes using your style of import.
 Methods and pipelines, not being python files, must share a common namespace with your user directory if you plan on encorporating them.

 ./contrib/template helps to start a new project.
-Copy in the files/directories from there into this dir and work off of the existing named files, imports, and objects.
-Please use the training materials (coming soon) and other examples in contrib to help define your needed objects.
+Pull into user with 'instinct pull_contrib template' and work off of the existing named files, imports, and objects.
+Please use the training materials (coming soon) and other examples in contrib to start building.

-Recommended pattern is to define a submodule, update it with instinct push_user, and pull it using  git submodule update --remote --merge and instinct pull_contrib.
+Recommended pattern for code version control is to define a submodule, update it with instinct push_user, and pull it using  git submodule update --remote --merge and instinct pull_contrib.
 This will keep your own version control and allow for others to use your contrib.